getampt/fraglates/README.md

 If the async callback returns a `string`, the block will be replaced by the string.
 You can use this to optional render different fragments to replace a block.

+> Note that when blocks/fragments are rendered in the main template, they will contain an added `__fallback` variable set to a boolean value of `true`.
+This can be used to conditionally render content within the blocks.
+The `__fallback` value is scoped to the block, so any nested blocks will not inherit this value.

 ### Streaming to the browser

 The `stream()` method returns a `ReadableStream` that can be sent to the browser using any modern framework.
 Here is an example using [Hono](https://hono.dev):